-Monica Wilson is originally from Detroit, Michigan, but has made Cleveland, Ohio, and the museum her home.
-She began her experiences at the CMA like many others have, as a young professional, and started volunteering with the Young Friends, an affiliate group for members under 40.
+Monica Wilson is originally from Detroit, Michigan, but has made Cleveland, Ohio and the museum her home.
+She first experienced the CMA like many others have, as a young professional, and started volunteering with the former Young Friends, an affiliate group for members under 40.
 As a volunteer for more than 20 years, she feels privileged that in a city as big as Cleveland, she has the chance to do something that feels exclusive and that she may not have access to in other metropolitan areas.
-As an usher, she attended the premier of Jim Brown: All American, a documentary by Spike Lee, and had the chance to hear both Spike and Jim do a question and answer session afterward.
+As an usher, she attended the premier of Jim Brown: All American, a documentary by Spike Lee, and had the chance to hear both Spike and Jim conduct a question and answer session afterward.
 During one concert she ushered, Monica met Regina Carter, a renowned American jazz violinist and also a former high school classmate, who graciously signed her yearbook.

-Brian Friedt, a CMA Member since 2001, has been fascinated with the museum since he was a child.
+Brian Friedt, a CMA member since 2001, has been fascinated with the museum since he was a child.
 One of his earliest memories is the dramatic lighting of the old Asian art galleries.
 He can still recall the faces of the guardian statues peeking from the shadows of his mind’s eye.
-His wife and his sons share his passion for all that the museum offers and have visited it more times than he can count.
+His wife and his sons share his passion for all that the museum offers, and they have visited it more times than he can count.

-Deanna Palermo, a CMA member since 2012, passionately supports the CMA for the first-class art experience it provides for her family and so many others in the Greater Cleveland region.
-Whether they are walking the grounds or exploring the galleries, she and her family are always in awe by what they see, even if the smallest ones can’t quite comprehend the entirety of the collection yet.
+Deanna Palermo, a CMA member since 2012, passionately supports the CMA for the first-class art experience it provides for her family and so many others in Greater Cleveland.
+Whether they are walking the grounds or exploring the galleries, she and her family are always in awe of what they see, even if the smallest ones can’t quite comprehend the entirety of the collection yet.

 Diane Ferri’s mother was a prolific artist and taught Diane to appreciate art through her example, so the Cleveland Museum of Art was always a welcomed destination for them.
 They went to all the special exhibitions together as far back as the famous May Shows.
 When the CMA’s renovation plans were announced in 2005, her mother and her artist friends joked that they might not be alive to see the ambitious changes.